javaGuruBY/rpaS2/homework/english/andrii_pechyborshch/lecture1/grammar.md

 1. Your mum is working today?
 2. Why this boys are talking now?
-3. Where he lives?
+3. Where does he live?
-4. Their mother cooks very well?
+4. Does their mother cook very well?
 5. Lili is not rich, she does not drive a Mercedes.
 6. Let´s go out.
 It is not raining now.
 7. I have to go now.
 It is geting dark